-Executives have the unique problem of conveying their entire value as a leader on single page, which is called the Executive Summary.
-ON your resume, we call it your Resume Profile Statement.
+Executives have the unique problem of conveying their entire value as a leader on a single page, which is called the Executive Summary.
+On your resume, we call it your Resume Profile Statement.

 Your Resume Profile Statement is the first section on your resume (below your contact details).
 Never use a Career Objective Statement!
 Always ensure this section of your resume is optimised so that you are able to sell yourself to the recruiter

 If properly written, a Resume Profile Statement can persuade employers of your true value and compel them to hire you for a role.

 But getting a Resume Profile Statement right can be difficult.
 It needs to concisely show how your experience, accomplishments and skillset are relevant to the hiring company.

-Here’s one way to write a Resume Profile Statement that persuade hiring managers.
+Here’s one way to write a Resume Profile Statement that persuades hiring managers:

 Step 1: Map out your value